MMinasyan/arm_mlm/README.md

 ## Results

-Results show ~ 94.6 % accuracy rate over test samples.
+Results show ~ 94.6 % accuracy rate over test samples.<br />
 However, the model performance should be tested after finetuning for specific tasks

 The work on this direction is in progress at the moment, and hopefully would be presented soon.